dreamcatcher-tech/network/Inbox/2024-05-11 1356 templating new lines advice.md

 Each delay in entry that requires a human to do somethnig is a chance to forget.
 Ideally everything should be kept updated in realtime.

+Make a system to take in emails, and templates, and keep them updated, plus auto fill in everything.